 2. Shibuya Crossing

 Nothing quite compares to the view looking down on Shibuya Crossing in Japan.
 Also known as “The Scramble,” this intersection in front of Shibuya Station is rumored to be the busiest intersection in the entire world!
 Watching the lights turn from red to green is like watching a video on loop with the crowds pouring in and out of the bustling streets.
-The hustle and bustle of the crowds paired with the awesome spectacle of giant video screens and neon not only puts Times Square to shame, but is guaranteed to give you that “Wow – I’m in Tokyo!” feeling.
+The hustle and bustle of the crowds paired with the awesome spectacle of giant video screens and neon not only puts Times Square to shame but is guaranteed to give you that “Wow – I’m in Tokyo!” feeling.

 3. Harbour Bridge

 Overlooking the iconic Opera House, Harbour Bridge gives a truly unique view of the City of Sydney.
-While venturing to the top of the bridge is certainly not for the faint of heart, it will leave even the bravest travellers in absolute awe over this cosmopolitan city south of the Equator.
+While venturing to the top of the bridge is certainly not for the faint of heart, it will leave even the bravest travelers in absolute awe over this cosmopolitan city south of the Equator.

 4. Buda Castle

 This white, fairy-tale-like castle of Hungarian kings provides spectacular views of the Danube River, the Hungarian Parliament building (modeled after London’s Parliament building), as well as the Pest side of the river.
 Both the castle and its surroundings are drenched in complex and beautiful history, providing views and historical insights to anyone who ventures to this side of the river.
 Check out the sunset views for some of the most awe-inspiring lighting in all of Eastern Europe!